-This statement details our school's use of pupil premium (and recovery premium) funding to help improve the attainment of pupils in receipt of pupil premium funding.
+This statement details our school's use of pupil premium funding to help improve the attainment of pupils in receipt of pupil premium funding.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for pupils in receipt of pupil premium funding in the last academic year.